joefitzgerald/packer-windows/README.md

 The following Windows versions are known to work (built with VMware Fusion 7.1.3):

  * Windows 10
+ * Windows Server 2016 TP4
+ * Windows Server 2016 TP4 with Hyper-V and Docker

 You may find other packer template files, but older versions of Windows doesn't work so nice with a Retina display.